ombulabs/blog/_posts/2021-02-04-behind-the-scenes-devise.markdown

   - and more
 - at the end it requires `warden` and Devise's extensions for `models`, `rails`, etc

-If we take a look the the files in the last part of the `lib/devise.rb` file, we can better understand how it works.
+If we take a look at the files in the last part of the `lib/devise.rb` file, we can better understand how it works.

 At `lib/devise/rails.rb`, we can see Devise runs as a Rails Engine and it adds Warden as a middleware: